Lionel Jeffries' The Amazing Mr. Blunden: The Family Friendly Ghost Story You May Have Missed

 Mr. Blunden finally has his chance to repent for the past in The Amazing Mr. Blunden.
 Photo: Hemdale Film Corporation.

 For a long time this movie could not be viewed.
 Rumor has it that in the past the BBC broadcasted the movie regularly on holidays.
 My family owned a VHS copy which seems to have been lost.
 Amazon used to sell VHS editions, but they only worked in Region 2 (UK) players.
 So the only hope for watching the movie was to find bootlegged copies on YouTube.
-Now, blessedly, Amazon Prime subscribers can watch it on Prime Video, although whoever uploaded the movie failed to include some of the best parts of the movie.
-Still, it's nice to be able to watch it without breaks.
+Now, blessedly, Amazon Prime subscribers can watch a high-quality version on Prime Video.

 In short, The Amazing Mr. Blunden is classic children's cinema that has been forgotten.
 It's family-friendly, creepy as all get out, and will surely appeal to imaginative children.